RcppCore/rcpp-gallery/_posts/2014-06-24-speed-chain-ladder-analysis.md

 }
 {% endhighlight %}

-We can now run a timing test comparing chain ladder running in R natively and being called from C++ functions using the Rcpp interface
+We now run a timed test comparing chain ladder running in R natively and being called from C++ functions using the Rcpp interface

 {% highlight r %}